Golf Tutorials

 Step 5: Trim to Final Length & Install the New Grip

-Carefully secure the extension (well-away from the original graphite or steel shaft) in your vise.
+Carefully secure the extension (well away from the original graphite or steel shaft) in your vise.
 Use a fine-toothed saw to cut the plastic extension at your mark.
 A clean, straight cut is all you need.
 Give the cut end a very light sanding to smooth it out.

 From here, it's just a standard re-gripping job.
-Apply your double-sided grip tape over the extension and onto the shaft by about 1/2 of an inch to cover the seam.
-Then, using plenty of grip solvent, slide your new grip on. take a moment, making sure the grip's logo or alignment marks are straight down the line before the solvent evaporates completely.Let that sit for a couple of hours, and you’re a custom-fitted golfer!
+Apply your double-sided grip tape over the extension and onto the shaft by about 1/2 an inch to cover the seam.
+Then, using plenty of grip solvent, slide your new grip on.
+Take a moment to make sure the grip's logo or alignment marks are straight down the line before the solvent evaporates completely.
+Let that sit for a couple of hours, and you’re a custom-fitted golfer!

 A Quick Note on Swing Weight